Ugh, monthly debt payments, am I right?

-First: Each month, aim to put at least 20% of your take-home pay toward Future You.
+First: Each month, aim to put something toward Future You — ideally 20% of your take-home pay, but whatever you can do is great to start.
 That would include debt payments above the minimums, saving, and / or investing.
-(Although if you have a lot of debt or big financial goals, and you can swing it, it might be good to do more than 20%.)
+(If you have a lot of debt or big financial goals, and you can swing it, it might even be good to do more than 20%.)

 For any debt with interest rates above 5% (ish … more on a possible gray area below), focus on paying it off.
 Use that “Future You” part of your budget, and if you have money just sitting in a savings account, throw that at your high-interest debt, too.
 (Here’s why.)